ilovewingchun/lastline/README.md

 There are two versions of this script:
 #1. get_events.py:

-This one takes inline arguments so you can do the job by running(testing) it and get results immediately.
+This one takes inline arguments so you can do the job by running(testing) it and get results right away.
+Use this for a quick POC.

 Example usage:<p>
 <pre><code>